HashemFarhan/LLM_opensource/README.md

 ## **_Overview_**

-#### This project aims to allow Maqsam's clients to explore and understand their data and harness the power of analytics through powerful LLM engines.
+#### This project aims to allow clients to explore and understand their data and harness the power of analytics through powerful LLM engines.

 #### The complexities of the underlying LLM processes is masked by a simple and user-friendly interface with unique sessions for each user.